m2sd/workbox-plugin-firebase-auth/README.md

 ### CDN

 If you are using [workbox-sw](https://developers.google.com/web/tools/workbox/modules/workbox-sw) to import workbox, you can use the [unpkg CDN](https://unpkg.com/) to import the plugin.
-It will then be available under the global variable `WorkboxPluginFirebaseAuth`.
+It will then be available under the global variable `WorkboxFirebaseAuth`.

 Example: